zikriyeurkmezcengiz/ai-agents-for-beginners/00-course-setup/README.md

 To access this service, you will need to create a GitHub Personal Access Token.

-This can be done by going to your [Personal Access Tokens settings](https://github.com/settings/personal-access-tokens){target="_blank"} in your GitHub Account.
+This can be done by going to your <a href="https://github.com/settings/personal-access-tokens" target="_blank">Personal Access Tokens settings</a> in your GitHub Account.

 Select the `Fine-grained tokens` options on the left side of your screen.